 As can be seen in (3), in this case the analyzer has to know the molecular weight of the carrier gas, which could be oxygen or air.
 At 200 g/Nm3, an analyzer set to oxygen as carrier gas will display 13.37 %wt, when set to air it will display 14.46 %wt.
-An incorrect setting of the carrier gas would introduce an error of over 7%.
 The relationship between %wt and g/Nm3 is nonlinear, because the denominator in (3) changes with concentration.